SEAMSTRESS TRAINING PROGRAM

 VENUE PARTNER: The Paseo Academy of Fine and Performing Arts has a well-appointed sewing room for their robust high school fashion design program, which the Kansas City Public School District is allowing us to use for our Seamstress Training Program.

 INTERPRETATION AND CULTURAL SENSITIVITY TRAINING PARTNER: We work with Jewish Vocational Services' Language and Cultural Services department to provide these critical elements to our participants, staff, and volunteers.

-SOFT SKILLS DEVELOPMENT PARTNER: Our participants can attend a professional skills development program available through Women's Employment Network, which focuses on workplace etiquette, financial management, and interview skills.
+SOFT SKILLS DEVELOPMENT PARTNERS: Our participants can attend a professional skills development program available through Women's Employment Network, which focuses on workplace etiquette, financial management, and interview skills, and they also learn from leaders at the Women's Foundation about salary negotiating methods.

 Please sign up for our e-newsletter to receive updates about our progress.